isomerpages/moh-bioethics/_asian-bioethics-network/Future Plans.md

 ---
 ### **Plans for 2022**

-Following the inaugural Asian Bioethics Network (ABN) meeting, the BAC is currently working on developing an ABN webpage which will function as a digital repository for countries to share their programmes, work, and publications with one another.
+Following the inaugural Asian Bioethics Network (ABN) meeting, the BAC is currently developing an ABN webpage which will function as a digital repository for countries to share their programmes, work, and publications.

-This digital repository is currently in development and will be completed in 2022.
+As work is still in progress, the digital repository is expected to be completed in the second half of 2022.